openmsupply/conforma-docs/docs/public/content/introduction/uses-for-conforma/index.md

 +++
-title = "Uses of mFlow"
+title = "Uses of Conforma"
 insert_anchor_links = "right"
 weight = 1
 +++

-The original inspiration for creating mFlow was to provide a low-cost tool to help manage regulatory workflows in the healthcare industry.
+The original inspiration for creating Conforma was to provide a low-cost tool to help manage regulatory workflows in the healthcare industry.

-However, mFlow could be used for almost any process that involves an application and a response from an authority.
+However, Conforma could be used for almost any process that involves an application and a response from an authority.

-Here at [The mSupply Foundation](https://msupply.foundation/about) we're using mFlow for users to apply for our mSupply accreditation course.
+Here at [The mSupply Foundation](https://msupply.foundation/about) we're using Conforma for users to apply for our mSupply accreditation course.

-You could concievably use mFlow to manage:
+You could concievably use Conforma to manage:
 * Driver license applications.
 * Membership applications for a club.
 * Job applications.